 Multivoting: Narrows a large list of possibilities to a smaller list of the top priorities or to a final selection; allows an item that is favored by all, but not the top choice of any, to rise to the top.

 Is There a Relationship Here?
-How a scatter diagram can help you determine if there's a correlation between two variables.
+(Quality Progress) How a scatter diagram can help you determine if there's a correlation between two variables.

-Tools@Work: More New Twists on Traditional Quality Tools and Techniques: Tips for using Ishikawa diagrams and Pareto charts in non-traditional applications.
+Tools@Work: More New Twists on Traditional Quality Tools and Techniques (PDF) Tips for using Ishikawa diagrams and Pareto charts in non-traditional applications.